Southside High School (Fort Smith, Arkansas): American football

 In the early 1960s when Fort Smith High School was separated into two schools, the split was the start of one of the premier high school sports rivalries in Arkansas.
 Because Fort Smith is divided down the middle by Rogers Avenue and Southside sits on one side of Rogers Avenue and Northside sits on the other, the game has been called the "Battle of Rogers Avenue".
-This game has become a huge event locally in the city of Fort Smith and the surrounding area (usually drawing around 10,000 people to the event), even elevating to the level of shutting down some local schools and businesses on the day of the game.
+This game has become a huge event locally in the city of Fort Smith and the surrounding area (usually drawing around 10 000 people to the event), even elevating to the level of shutting down some local schools and businesses on the day of the game.
 Southside beat Northside, for the first time, in 1978 and repeated in 1979.

+The historic 2004 and 2005 football seasons for the Fort Smith Southside Rebels featured a phenomenal era of quarterback play, highlighted by a major positional transition and the chasing of legendary school records.

 The 2010 game at Southside was filmed by NFL Network as part of their American Great Rivalries program and aired on national television in January 2011; the Rebels won the game 56-29.